Service Group Information

 Camping on speedway property is available to all workers beginning on Thursday of race week.
 Early lights out and quiet time will be enforced.

-If your group is interested in more information on working at MIS, send an e-mail to firstname.lastname@example.org.
+If your group is interested in more information about working at MIS please email email@example.com.